History · Horizon

 Things that could have been otherwise — but are a very specific way — call for explanation.
 Not just "how did they get this way" but why this way rather than the near-infinite space of alternatives.
 That question is not answered by physics.
 Physics describes the constants.
 It cannot explain why those constants rather than others.

 The antitheist, of all people, should find this argument clean — because it requires no religious authority.
-It requires only the same intellectual honesty that drives opposition to religious claims: follow the evidence wherever it leads, regardless of whether you like the destination.
+It requires only the same critical consistency used elsewhere: weigh the argument on its merits, regardless of whether you like where it points.

 The Multiverse — A Serious Response